Ladeklubben/app/README.md

 #### Live Reloading

 1. Create a .env file with the IP of your development computer.
+Also add a Jawg Access Token

 ```
-echo -e "IP=192.168.XXX.XXX" > .env
+IP=192.168.XXX.XXX
+VITE_JAWG_ACCESS_TOKEN=<INSERT_HERE>
 ```

 2. Open port 5173 on your development computer.